sematext/docs/docs/experience/longtasks.md

 * [ancestor browsing context](https://html.spec.whatwg.org/multipage/browsers.html#ancestor-browsing-context)
 * [descendant browsing context](https://html.spec.whatwg.org/multipage/browsers.html#list-of-the-descendant-browsing-contexts)

-## Privacy
-Because of the privacy reasons, the data exposed by the Long Tasks API and gathered by Sematext Experience contain information about the timing itself.
-That means that we don't gather any kind of sensitive data that could lead to security breaches or information exposure.
-The only information that is gathered is the long task source, timestamp of the event, its start, and the duration.

 ## Browser Support
 The following browsers support the Long Tasks API allowing Sematext Experience to gather the data about long tasks: